 From 2011-2015, Alexandra served as Director of the Youth Engagement Fund at the Democracy Alliance, working with individual and institutional donors to fund youth-focused voter engagement.
 She also led the Young Democrats of America as Executive Director during the historic 2008 election cycle.
 Alexandra served as the Executive Director of democratic GAIN, the professional organization for political operatives, for the 2010 election cycle having previously worked for GAIN as Training Director.
 She has also worked in various capacities for the John Kerry for President Campaign and the Democratic National Committee, Planned Parenthood Federation of America, the Lawyers' Committee for Civil Rights Under Law, the Democratic Congressional Campaign Committee, and Congresswoman Nita Lowey (D-NY).

 Alexandra currently serves on the Boards of the Alliance for Youth Action and Women Get It Done.
 She graduated summa cum laude from the State University of New York at Binghamton in 2000 with a B.A. in political science.
-She is a native of Nyack, NY, has lived in Washington, DC and Philadelphia, PA, and currently lives in Palo Alto, CA with her husband, Jonathan, one-year-old son Abe, and two cats.
+She is a native of Nyack, NY, has lived in Washington, DC and Philadelphia, PA, and currently lives in Palo Alto, CA with her husband, Jonathan, and three-year-old son, Abe.